Officers, paramedics charged in Elijah McClain’s 2019 death - The Boston Globe

 Aurora’s highly critical review did not find any evidence to justify officers stopping McClain as he walked home from the store on Aug.
 24, 2019, after a 911 caller had reported a man wearing a ski mask and waving his hands who seemed “sketchy.”
 His family said McClain wore the mask because he had anemia that caused him to get cold easily.

-In the video, the officer puts his hand on McClain’s shoulder and turns him around and repeats, “Stop tensing up.”
-As McClain verbally protests, the officer says, “Relax, or I’m going to have to change this situation.”
-As the other officers join in to restrain McClain, he asks them to let go and says, “You guys started to arrest me, and I was stopping my music to listen.”
+The officer turns McClain around and says, “Relax, or I’m going to have to change this situation.”
+As other officers help restrain McClain, he asks them to let go, saying, “You guys started to arrest me, and I was stopping my music to listen.”

-What happened next isn’t clear because all of the officers’ body cameras come off as they move McClain to the grass, but the officers and McClain can still be heard.
-An officer says McClain grabbed one of their guns.
-McClain can be heard trying to explain himself and sometimes crying out or sobbing.
+The officers’ body cameras come off as they move McClain to the grass, but an officer can be heard saying McClain grabbed one of their guns.
+McClain tries to explain and sometimes cries out or sobs.
 He says he can’t breathe and was just on his way home.

 “I’m just different.
 I’m just different, that’s all.
 That’s all I was doing.
 I’m so sorry.
 I have no gun.
 I don’t do that stuff.
 I don’t do any fighting.
 Why were you attacking me?
 I don’t do guns.
-I don’t even kill flies.
-I don’t eat meat. ...
-I am a vegetarian,” he said.
+I don’t even kill flies,” he said.

+One officer eventually retrieves his camera, which shows McClain handcuffed, lying on his side and periodically vomiting as another officer leans on him.

 Advertisement

 Within five minutes, according to a federal lawsuit from McClain’s family, he stopped breathing.
-He died six days later after being declared brain dead and taken off life support.
+He was later declared brain dead and taken off life support.

-A pathologist who conducted an autopsy said a combination of a narrowed coronary artery and physical exertion contributed to McClain’s death.
-Dr. Stephen Cina found no evidence of a ketamine overdose and said several other possibilities could not be ruled out, including an unexpected reaction to ketamine or the chokehold causing an irregular heartbeat.

-The carotid hold that was used on McClain involves applying pressure to the sides of the neck, stopping the flow of blood to the brain to render someone unconscious.
-It has been banned by police departments and some states, including Colorado, following Floyd’s killing.